-- The project title. - A list of all project personnel, including their titles, affiliations (organization and departments/units, as applicable), and roles.
-Clearly identify the project PI(s), and in the case of multiple PIs, clearly identify the contact PI. - The total amount requested for the Catalyst Grant. - An indication of whether funded external contractors will be involved (see Budget Guidelines below for information about allowable external contractors). - A 300-word project abstract that summarizes the challenge, opportunity, or need the project will address; the goal and specific objectives of the proposed project; and how the project will enhance the team's competitiveness for external collaborative funding opportunities and begin to position the team for long-term project sustainability.
+- A list of all project personnel, including their titles, UNL departments/units, and roles.
+Clearly identify the project PI. - The total amount requested for the R&I Grant. - An indication of whether funded external contractors will be involved (see Budget Guidelines below for information about allowable external contractors). - A 300-word project abstract that summarizes the challenge or opportunity the project will address, the goal and specific objectives of the proposed project, and how the project will advance the PI's program of research, scholarship, and/or creative endeavors.

-2. Proposal Narrative (four-page maximum)
+2. Proposal Narrative (three-page maximum)